rtrad/hashtagprint/README.md

-    Step 4: Enter the https://github.com/rtrad/hashtagprint as the description link Step 5: Go to the Keys and Access Tokens tab and generate your Access Token Step 6: Note the Consumer Key (API Key), Consumer Secret (API Secret), Access Token, Access Token Secret Step 7: Run the .exe file and paste these values under their respective names Step 8: In the .exe file paste the twitter handle for your printer, the name of the printer device that you are going to use to print (This can be found in the control pannel) and also your own twitter handle(as the super user)
+    Step 4: Enter the https://github.com/rtrad/hashtagprint as the description link Step 5: Go to the Keys and Access Tokens tab and generate your Access Token Step 6: Note the Consumer Key (API Key), Consumer Secret (API Secret), Access Token, Access Token Secret Step 7: Run the start.py file and paste these values under their respective names Step 8: In the GUI paste the twitter handle for your printer, the name of the printer device that you are going to use to print (This can be found in the control pannel) and also your own twitter handle(as the super user)
     Step 9: Press Configure and Run to start printing

 Dependencies: